pomeroyd/tdd-python-book-2021/README.md

 Finished work on Friday 8th at 17:38 on page 15

 Finished work of about 90 minutes on Tuesday 12th January at 21:50 on page 46.

+Finished work of about half an hour on
+Sunday 17th January at 14:21 on page 70